 Podcast: A toast to blossom

-Why not listen to our special blossom podcast episode?
-We chat to Andy Beer, author of the new book, Every Day Nature to hear how the arrival of blossom is a date not to be missed on his nature calendar.
+In our special blossom podcast episode we chat to Andy Beer, author of Every Day Nature, and hear how the arrival of blossom is a date not to be missed on his nature calendar.
+This episode was recorded before coronavirus and originally published in March 2020.

 A showcase of blossom for armchair viewing